ski insurance

 How is my sports equipment insured?

 The theft of your winter sports equipment is a less severe risk, but it can still be very annoying.
-Fortunately, the theft of ski equipment has declined somewhat in recent years.
-Still, more than a thousand thefts of ski and snowboard equipment occur each year.
 Often, these thefts occur at restaurants and train stations.

 Having your gear properly insured can help to alleviate the annoyance of a theft.
 Getting specialized ski insurance, like that offered by some sports shops, is often unnecessary.
 Having household insurance with the simple theft away from home rider – which generally also covers other possessions like bicycles and laptops – is sufficient.